Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   Marks ``...`` as being the name of a target.
 This is required if exporting targets to multiple dependent export sets.
-The ``...`` must be a literal name of a target- it may not contain generator expressions.
+The ``...`` must be a literal name of a target, it may not contain generator expressions.

 .. genex:: $<LINK_ONLY:...>